If you love gnomes (and who doesn’t?!) you are going to love making this DIY needle felted gnome project.

 I hope you enjoy making this needle felted gnome!
 He is cute, isn’t he?

-Be sure to hop over to my guest post on Ruffles and Rain Boots to get information on making the gnome lady and her little mushroom.
+Be sure to hop over to my guest post on Ruffles and Rain Boots to get information on making the gnome girl and her little mushroom.
 They make a lovely couple!